Cover Image for How to Invest and Retire Early Using the Rule #1 Strategy

 The ability to stay rational separates us from other investors.
 It allows us to stay calm in situations where others panic.
 It allows us to buy amazing companies that are on sale while others are running for the hills.

-We think long term and we don’t panic over short-term fluctuations in the market, because we know we own a wonderful business and if we’ve truly done our research on a company we’re grateful because we can buy even more of it.
+We think long-term, and we don't panic over short-term fluctuations in the market.
+We know we own a wonderful business.
+If we've truly done our research on a company, we're grateful because we can buy even more of it.

 There are no shortcuts to getting rich, but there are ways to go about it that will make you rich in time that are guaranteed.